 Many career opportunities await an aspiring writer.
-Knowing where to look for writing jobs can be a bit daunting if you don't know the industry titles or varied occupations.
+When you look for writing jobs it's easier when you know industry job titles or varied occupations.
 A few examples of writing occupations include the following:

-- Content writers — create content (articles, blogs, webinars, podcasts) for client websites
+- Content writers — Create content, such as articles, blogs, webinars and podcasts, for client websites

-- Self-publishing — write and edit original content, publish, market and sell by yourself
+- Self-published writers — Write and edit original content, publish, market and sell by yourself

-- Freelancing — write and edit a variety of material for multiple clients
+- Freelance writers — Write and edit a variety of material for multiple clients

 Writers create all kinds of content, both formal and informal, for industries such as education, law, sports, gaming, entertainment, engineering, insurance, financial, medical, business and more.
 Every industry has some form of publications, from small businesses to large corporations on the state, national and international levels.
 Writing is a portable career that military spouses may want to consider because it can be done virtually or face-to-face, and it includes a variety of subject matter, forms of content and writing styles.

-Most employed writers have a bachelor's degree, but experience weighs heavily in this industry too.
+Most professional writers have a bachelor's degree, but experience weighs heavily in this industry too.
 Entry-level positions are out there for those with an associate degree.
-If you don't have a lot of experience, volunteering to write a newsletter for a school, community or nonprofit organization will help you gain that valuable line on your resume.
+If you don't have a lot of experience, volunteer to write a newsletter for a school, community or nonprofit organization to help you create a portfolio of professional work.
 To learn more about the resume requirements for writing positions, search for open positions on the Military Spouse Employment Partnership Job Search.

-When preparing for relocation and the new job search, identify what transferable skills you have and determine the skills you need to find work as a writer in your new location.
+When you begin your job search figure out what transferable skills you have and what skills you will need to find work as a writer.
 Some transferable skills found in the writing industry include the following:

 - Writing original content